Welcome to Provider Datalab

 vcluster: true

 This provisions a vcluster within a dedicated Kubernetes namespace and starts the Educates tooling stack (including VS Code Server and a terminal), together with bundled utilities.
+The declared session also gets a durable workspace PVC that remains available if the session is later set to state: stopped.
 A storage browser is available with storage automatically mounted, and additional tools such as awscli and rclone are preinstalled to support typical data lab tasks like coding, data exploration, and wrangling.

 Access to the datalab is intended for Alice, since she currently is the only user associated with this lab.
 Depending on the platform configuration, access can be enforced by Keycloak-managed resources or by delegated ingress authentication.